sahasra101/liri-node-app/README.md

 * https://github.com/sahasra101/liri-node-app

 ## screenshots, gifs or videos of the app functioning

+Capturing user variables: command and query
 ![Capturing user variables: command and query](assets/images/codeCapturesCommandandQuery.png)

+Switch function for different commands with defaults for spotify-this-song and movie-this
 ![Switch function for different commands](assets/images/switchFunction.png)

+Spotify results for the song "With or Without You" by U2
 ![Spotify the song "With or Without You"](assets/images/spotifyWithorWithoutYouU2.png)

+Movie-this results for the movie "Avengers: Endgame"
 ![Movie-this the movie "Avengers: Endgame"](assets/images/movie-thisAvengersEndgame.png)

+Concert-this results for the band "U2"
 ![Concert-this the band U2"](assets/images/concert-thisU2.png)

 ## Technologies used in this app: